-Just take a look at how those subsidies are distributed.
+For proof, check out how those subsidies are distributed.
 “The top 1 percent of farm subsidy recipients received 26 percent of subsidy payments,” while the “top 20 percent of subsidy recipients received 91 percent of all subsidy payments,” according to the Wall Street Journal.

 Perhaps nothing exemplifies the foolishness of our subsidy system than does the “herd retirement program,” which has been part of dairy farming across America for almost 40 years, according to Bloomberg.
 Because subsidies boost the production of milk in the United States, farmers will try anything to keep prices up.
 That includes killing their own cows to limit the supply of milk and cheese.
 Yes, that’s right: our subsidy system, originally meant to assure we have adequate milk and cheese production levels, now results in the wasteful killing of perfectly good cows.